 Yontz has achieved great success in the various markets in which he has served, garnering praise from regional associations and media, and culminating in an invitation to the prestigious James Beard House in 2002.
 Yontz recently returned to his native California to raise his family and serve as executive chef at Rio Grill where he hopes to crystallize his creative culinary vision.

 Becky Ellis was born and raised in Colorado.
-After moving to California, she embarked on a career in the restaurant industry that has taken her from an entry level position in the pantry of Casanova to the Management Team of Rio Grill.
+After moving to California, she embarked on a career in the restaurant industry that has taken her from an entry level position in the pantry of Casanova to her current position as General Manager of Rio Grill.

-In 1991, Becky took her first position at Rio Grill.
-In 1993, Becky transitioned to another Downtown Dining property, Tarpy's Roadhouse.
-After being promoted to the Tarpy's Management Team and placed in charge of the liquor program and staff scheduling
+In 1991, Becky took her first position at Rio Grill as a server and in 1993, transitioned to another Downtown Dining property, Tarpy's Roadhouse where she was promoted to restaurant Manager and placed in charge of the liquor program and staff scheduling.

-Following her tenure at Tarpy's, Becky moved to Montrio Bistro, also a Downtown Dining property.
-She served as part of the Management Team until 1996 when she left to start a family.
+Following her tenure at Tarpy's, Becky moved to Montrio Bistro, also a Downtown Dining property, where she served as part of the Management Team until 1996 when she left to start a family.

-After working part time at Hullaballoo until 2005, Becky returned to her true calling, Downtown Dining.
-In 2009, rejoined Tarpy's in the Events and Catering Department.
+After working part time at Hullaballoo until 2005, Becky returned in 2009 to her true family, Downtown Dining at Tarpy's in the Events and Catering Department.
 She took advantage of a Restaurant Manager opening at Rio in 2010 and became General Manager in 2015.

 Tony was born in Cleveland, Ohio in 1953.
 In 1964, Tony and his family moved to Greensboro, North Carolina where his mom lives today.
 In Greensboro, Tony embarked on his career in the restaurant industry taking a position at Yogi Bear Honey-Fried Chicken, at age 15.